FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.10-1 Schematic diagram of network settings

--  **Set ethernet**：Enter the IP of the network card that needs to communicate, subnet mask (linked with IP, automatically filled), default gateway, and DNS server.
+-  **Set ethernet**:Enter the IP of the network card that needs to communicate, subnet mask (linked with IP, automatically filled), default gateway, and DNS server.
 The factory default IP of network card 0 network port: 192.168.57.2, the factory default IP of network card 1 network port: 192.168.58.2.

--  **Teach pendant enabled**：Controls whether the teach pendant is enabled.
+-  **Teach pendant enabled**:Controls whether the teach pendant is enabled.
 By default, the teach pendant is turned off, and the device cannot be operated using the teach pendant.
 Click the slide switch button to enable the teach pendant to operate the device.

--  **Access IP**：Select the network card associated with WebAPP and WebRecovery.
+-  **Access IP**:Select the network card associated with WebAPP and WebRecovery.
 When the teach pendant is enabled, WebAPP selects network card 1 by default, and network card 0 is not optional.

--  **Set network**：Click the "Set Network" button, prompting that the configuration is in progress.
+-  **Set network**:Click the "Set Network" button, prompting that the configuration is in progress.
 After the configuration is complete, the device needs to be restarted.

 Account settings account settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~